-Currently, the JIG Programme is offered in the following countries: Germany, France, Spain, Italy, the UK, Singapore, China, Chile and Russia.
+Currently, the JIG Programme is offered in the following countries: Germany, France, Spain, Italy, Great Britain, Portugal, Turkey, Belgium, Netherlands, Sweden, India, Singapore and Thailand.
 Human Resources is working on expanding it to more regions.

 2. What are the main criteria for applying to the JIG Programme?
 Do I need a specific degree?